Top 12 Cake Decorating Tools Pro Bakers Also Have At Home

-A skilled workman still needs tools.
-And it’s the same for baking.
-Years of experience helps to produce the most delicious and beautiful cakes, but even the best bakers need some basic good quality equipment.
-And the brilliant news for home bakers is that those quality basics are readily available, and relatively inexpensive, for you too.
-You really can have the same kit as the professionals and they will last you for years and be useful time and again.
+A skilled workman still needs tools, and it’s exactly the same with baking.
+Years of experience helps you create the most delicious, beautiful cakes, but even the best bakers need a handful of solid, good-quality equipment.
+The brilliant news for home bakers is that those quality basics are readily available, relatively inexpensive, and will last you for years.
+You really can have the same kit we use in the bakery to turn out professional-looking birthday cakes and towering wedding cakes at home.

->Of course there’s some baking equipment that isn’t small or cheap (hello, stand mixer, you're not as hot as you think you are) but when it comes to decorating here’s our essential list of top 12 cake decorating items that won’t bust the budget or take up too much space and will make sure your cakes are finished to a professional bakery's standard.
+Of course there’s some baking equipment that isn’t small or cheap (hello, stand mixer, you’re not as hot as you think you are), but when it comes to decorating, here’s our essential list of 12 cake decorating items that won’t bust the budget, won’t take up too much space, and will help your cakes look like they’ve come straight out of a professional bakery.

 Chocolate_Orange_Drip_Cake_Recipe_-_buttercream_stripe_prep_1024x1024